Q:

 A:

-In the chemical industry, allyl alcohol and propyl alcohol are two concepts that are often confused.
-Although they are similar in molecular structure, there are significant differences in their properties and uses.
-This article will analyze allyl alcohol and propyl alcohol in detail from many aspects to help readers better understand their differences.
+In the chemical sector, allyl alcohol and propyl alcohol are two concepts that are often confused. while they're similar in molecular structure, there are signifiis able tot differences in their characteristics and uses.
+This article will examine allyl alcohol and propyl alcohol in detail from many aspects to help readers better understand their differences.
+But In fact

 1. molecular structure is different

-The molecular structure of propanol and allyl alcohol is the main basis for distinguishing them.
+The molecular structure of propanol and allyl alcohol is the main basis to distinguishing them.
 The molecular formula of propanol is C3H8O, and the hydroxyl group (-OH) in the structure is located at the end of the straight chain.
-The molecular formula of allyl alcohol is C3H6O, and its hydroxyl group is located on the carbon atom of the double bond.
-Thus, the structure of allyl alcohol can be seen as transferring one of the hydrogen atoms in the propanol from the hydroxyl group to the double bond.
+But The molecular formula of allyl alcohol is C3H6O, and its hydroxyl group is located on the carbon atom of the double bond.
+From what I've seen, Thus, the structure of allyl alcohol is able to be seen as transferring one of the hydrogen atoms in the propanol from the hydroxyl group to the double bond.
+Pretty interesting, huh?.
+This structural difference leads to a signifiis able tot difference in the chemical characteristics of the two.
+The molecular structure of propanol is relatively simple, the relative molecular mass is low, and allyl alcohol due to the existence of double bonds, the molecular structure is greater complex, the relative molecular mass is also slightly higher.
+Based on my observations,

 3. USES DIFFERENT